 For the last couple of years, we have been experimenting with monthly ministry themes.
 The goal is to intentionally design and shape our ministry journey.
 Themed ministry is a tool that adds vitality to our journey by aligning our conversation across all the different ministries in the church.
 This allows us to essentially “travel together” as a community of seekers, sharpening our relationship to one another and to life through common reflection.
 For example, our teachers are encouraged to weave the same monthly concept into their classroom lessons that the adults are hearing from the pulpit in worship.
 The new Chalice Circles (small group ministry) will be a chance to explore these ideas in-depth with adult peers.
 Our “Mindful Meetings” will begin all of our team meetings with the same monthly focus to connect and energize us before we enter into our particular church work.
 We believe that thematic ministry can be spiritually deepening, and that we could even have more fun, more ease, and more connection among us as we explore them!
 What could be better?

-This Month the Theme is: “Transformation”
+This Month the Theme is: “Embodiment”

 May 7, 9am and 11am — “Meeting This Life With My Whole Body”

 How do I live a more expansive life?
 How do I feel more alive and full in each moment?
 How do I live so that the outside of who-I-appear-to-be matches the inside of who-I really-am?
 How do I live all the aspects of myself and maintain a balance in my life?
 How do I choose things and not let things choose me?
 What do we do with bodies that fail us?
 Come discover how to live life as an active, joyful, acknowledgement of one’s place in the interdependent web!
 Rev Julia speaks.
 Today we also welcome several new members into our community!
 This is “Bring a Friend to Church” Sunday!
 Please be intentional about inviting at least one other person who you think might benefit from our faith and share our beloved community with them!!